koloved/BlenderRizomUVBridge/README.md

 - Save and close Rizom.
 - Click "Import" with your original objects selected.
 Note: You must not edit the objects in Blender before you import from Rizom.

-You can also set various settings in the UI panel that Rizom will open with.
+You can also set various startup settings in the UI panel.